thetensor-space/OpenDleto/README.md

 ### Functions for Generating Stratified Tensors

-The functions `randomSurfaceTensor`, `randomFaceCurveTensor` and `randomCurveTensor` produce tensors which are supported near a surface/face-curve/curve.
-The inputs of the these functions consist of 3 arrays which define the resctiction; and an parameter cutoff which govern how thick the supports is
+The functions `randomSurfaceTensor`, `randomFaceCurveTensor` and `randomCurveTensor` produce tensors supported near a surface/face-curve/curve.
+The input to the these functions consists of 3 arrays that define the restriction; and a parameter cutoff that governs how thick the support is

 The helper functions `testSurfaceTensor`, `testFaceCurveTensor` and `testCurveTensor` measure if a tensor is supported near a surface/facecurve/curve with the given equation.
-The outout is between 0 and 1 where 0 means that the tensor is exactly supported on restriction.
-These functions are nor perfectly normalized - for many restrictions random tensors have values around 0.5.
+The output is between 0 and 1, where 0 means that the tensor is exactly supported on restriction.
+These functions are not perfectly normalized: for many restrictions random tensors have values around 0.5.

 ### Functions for Stratifing Tensors

-The functions `toSurfaceTensor`, `toFaceCurveTensor` and `toCurveTensor` attempt to stratify a given tensor by making otrthogonal transformation of the 3 coordinates spaces and produce a tensor with a restricted support.
-The input is a simple 3 dimensional array.
-There is a second optional argument which is a function which performs an SVD of a large system of linear equations.
+The functions `toSurfaceTensor`, `toFaceCurveTensor` and `toCurveTensor` attempt to stratify a given tensor by making orthogonal transformations of the 3 coordinates spaces, producing a tensor with a restricted support.
+The input is a 3-dimensional array.
+There is a second (optional) argument, which is a function performing an SVD of a large system of linear equations.

-The output is a named tuples with 7 components `.tensor` is the transformed tensor, `.Xchange`, `.Ychange` and `.Zchange` are the 3 orthogonal matrices used to do the transformation; and `.Xes`, `.Yes` and `.Zes` are vectors which restrict the support.
+The output is a named tuple with 7 components: `.tensor` is the transformed tensor; `.Xchange`, `.Ychange` and `.Zchange` are the 3 orthogonal matrices used to do the transformation; and `.Xes`, `.Yes` and `.Zes` are vectors that restrict the support.

-It is recommnded to apply these functions only to non-degenerate tensors (ie tensors which can not be shrunk using HoSVD) - if the tensor is degenerate these functions are likely to discover the degenerations and not find any additional structure.
+We recommend that these functions are applied only to non-degenerate tensors (i.e. tensors that cannot be shrunk using HoSVD).
+If the input tensor is degenerate, these functions are likely to discover the degeneracy and not find any additional structure.

-The functions have not been tested on abstract arrays -- if the input is a sparse tensor represented as some `AbstractArray`, it might be necessary to conver it to a normal `Array`.
+The functions have not been tested on abstract arrays.
+If the input is a sparse tensor represented as some `AbstractArray`, it might be necessary to first convert it to a normal `Array`.

 ## Examples

-The included files provides examples how these functions can be used.
+The files included provide examples of how these functions can be used.
 Here is a basic example showing that this code can be used to recover diagonal block decomposition of tensors.

 First load the file